Vango Odyssey Air 600 6-Person Tent

 You can’t use an inflatable tent without an air pump.
 Some tents come with an air pump and some don’t.
 The quality of the tent really has nothing to do with whether or not the tent comes with an air pump, but an included air pump is simply convenient because you don’t have to worry about compatibility.
 However, having air pump adapters allows you to use almost any air pump you have.

-If you’re in the market for a geodesic tent, this is a really great, sturdy tent.
-We like the fact that it is a two-layer tent with two-layer air beams.
-The inner layer of the tent is a 40D, 210T ripstop nylon fabric which is covered by a pure polyester 40D, 240T ripstop rain fly.
+If you’re in the market for a geodesic tent, this is a really great, sturdy product.
+We like the fact that it is a two-layer with two-layer air poles.
+The inner layer is a 40D, 210T ripstop nylon fabric which is covered by a pure polyester 40D, 240T ripstop rain fly.
 The rainfly has a waterproof rating of 2,500mm.

 At only 5.5 pounds, this is a great backpacking tent.
 It’s also designed really well so you can use the vast majority of the 45 square feet of floor space.
 This means that it will house two people comfortably.
 Plus it has two doors so each person has their own entrance.
 Quality-wise, this is one of the best inflatable tents on the market.

 - Frame can be pumped up in less than a minute.

 - Dual-layer air beam covers protect against punctures.

 Bottom-Line: This is a high-quality, versatile product that is a great long-term investment for serious campers.